-At Bereaved Families of Ontario – Midwestern Region, educating the community about grief is an important part of our mission.
-Through grief literacy initiatives, we normalize the experience, encourage empathy and understanding and create more compassionate communities for all.
+Educating the community about grief is an important part of our mission.
+Through grief literacy initiatives, we hope to normalize the experience, encourage empathy and understanding and create more compassionate communities for all.

 We are pleased to offer a variety of education sessions about grief that can be delivered in community, in workplaces and, in our current environment, online.
 Most sessions are 60 minutes in length and are delivered by BFO-MR staff or trained volunteers.
-We are also happy to create a new presentation or modify an existing one to meet specific needs.
+We are also happy to modify the sessions to meet specific needs.

 This session will provide a high-level understanding of what you or others might experience when grieving a death and provide ideas and strategies for how to cope.

 This session will provide an understanding of how to support your coworker, your employee(s) or yourself when a death has occurred, and how grief can affect the workplace.

 Grief in the Workplace: Supporting the Professional Caregivers

 Building on our Grief in the Workplace session, this presentation also provides coping strategies specifically for professional caregivers who have been impacted by a client’s death in the workplace.